 Why is this change needed?

 The Personal Data Protection Act (PDPA) must ensure that privacy data is protected.
-Many countries in the European Union have similar laws, but because these laws differ in every country, international organizations often encounter problems.
-The EU also believes that many of these laws do not comply with the right way to protect users’ personal data.
-In order to generalize these laws and to improve the protection of personal data, the EU will introduce the GDPR Act from May 25, 2018 (or the Dutch AVG Act, General Data Protection Regulation).
-This law must ensure that confidence in the digital economy is strengthened and maintained.
-In addition, the law provides more legal certainty for natural persons, market participants and government agencies.
+Many countries in the European Union have similar laws, however, because these laws differ in every country, international organizations often encounter problems.
+The EU also believes that many of these laws do not comply with the required users’ personal data protection standards.
+In order to generalize these laws and to improve the protection of personal data, the EU is implementing the General Data Protection Regulation (GDPR) starting May 25, 2018.
+In the Netherlands it is known as the AVG Act.
+This regulation shall reestablish confidence in the digital economy, furthre strengthen and maintain it at a higher levels.
+In addition, the legilastion provides more legal certainty for private persons, market participants and government agencies.

 Changes for companies